 - Using data for improvement

-- Go at your own pace (without a facilitator) through four modules that take about 30 minutes each.
+- Each module takes about 30 minutes to complete.
 Additional time spent on application activities will vary.

 - Learn on your own time.
 Unlimited 24-hour web access to the self-guided course.